 Other Bills Tracked by Georgia Bikes

-March 1, 2021
+March 29, 2021

 HB 165 – Authored by Representative Timothy Barr (R- Lawrenceville), would allow for the use of mounts on windshields of motor vehicles for the support of wireless telecommunications devices and stand-alone electronic devices, provided that such mount is located on the windshield in a manner which minimizes obstruction of the driver’s view.
 This bill passed out of the House Motor Vehicles Committee on Feb.
 17, and passed through the House on Feb.
 18 with a vote of 166-0.
-The bill has been referred to the Senate Public Safety Committee.
+This bill will be heard on the Senate floor on March 29, 2021.

 HB 199 – Authored by Representative Mike Wilensky (D-Dunwoody), this bill would require the local governing body whose law enforcement agency plans to enforce speed control devices in school zones to submit an application to the Department of Transportation.
 This bill was referred to the House Motor Vehicles Committee.